Summer School Courses

 The one exception to the “equivalent to Colby” rule concerns Introductory Physics.
 By and large, medical schools do not have a preference for calculus-based physics courses over non-calculus-based physics courses.
 You won’t be able to transfer credit for a non-calc physics course to Colby because Colby’s Intro to Physics is calculus-based, but that won’t count against you in the application process.

-There are also exceptions to the “no community colleges, no online courses” rule if you are looking at pre-requisites for other health professions besides medicine.
+There are also exceptions to the “no community colleges, no online courses” rule if you are looking at pre-requisites for other health professions besides medicine or taking non-core-science course for medical/dental school pre-requisites.
 Nursing, for example, may require an Anatomy and Physiology course.
 Some schools will accept a Jan Plan Anatomy course coupled with Mammalian Physiology, but some won’t.
 Veterinary schools may require an animal nutrition course.
 If you find yourself needing a course that is simply not offered at Colby or is not offered widely at other institutions, speak with the Health Professions Advisor to explore your options.